Examination of the intestines using modern methods. Treatment of intestinal obstruction Other research methods

 Endoscopic examination of the duodenum

 FEGDS allows you to check the condition of the duodenum.
-This is an endoscopic method for examining patients.
-It allows you to examine only the initial section of the small intestine.
+This endoscopic method patient examinations.
+It allows you to examine only the initial part of the small intestine.
 FEGDS is often performed for therapeutic purposes.
-During the study, you can stop the bleeding or remove the foreign body.
+During the study, it is possible to stop bleeding or remove a foreign body.
 There are planned and urgent FEGDS.

 • rapidity;